Last Updated: January 14, 2022

-The NPD Group, Inc. is a committed leader in market research and we are committed to protecting the privacy and security of your information.
-This Privacy Notice describes the policies and practices of The NPD Group, Inc., with its principal place of business located at 900 West Shore Road, Port Washington, New York 11050, U.S.A., and its affiliates (“NPD”), regarding personal information collected and used in connecting to or using a website managed by NPD (each, a “Website”), or as a current or potential NPD client or service provider.
+The NPD Group, L.P., is a committed leader in market research and we are committed to protecting the privacy and security of your information.
+This Privacy Notice describes the policies and practices of The NPD Group, L.P., with its principal place of business located at 900 West Shore Road, Port Washington, New York 11050, U.S.A., and its affiliates (“NPD”), regarding personal information collected and used in connecting to or using a website managed by NPD (each, a “Website”), or as a current or potential NPD client or service provider.
 This Privacy Notice does not apply to any website managed by NPD for the collection of consumer survey responses or other consumer information, or to the processing of personal data governed by the EU General Data Protection Regulation, or to personal information shared by you with, or collected by, other companies or organizations whose websites may be accessed from an NPD Website.
 Please read this Privacy Notice carefully.
-If you do not agree with our Privacy Notice, please do not to use the Website.
+If you do not agree with our Privacy Notice, please do not use the Website.
 By accessing or using the Website, you agree to this Privacy Notice.
 We recognize that information privacy is an ongoing responsibility, and so we will, from time to time, update this Privacy Notice (see “Changes and Updates to the Privacy Notice”).
 Your continued use of the Website after we make changes is deemed to be acceptance of those changes, so please check the Privacy Notice periodically for updates.

 - What personal information we collect